🔼The name Shihor-libnath: Summary

 🔼Etymology of the name Shihor-libnath

 The name Shihor-libnath consists of two elements that seem each other's opposites.
-The first part appears to come from either of the two roots שחר:
+The first part appears to come from the verb שחר (shahar), to be shiny black:

 The second part of our name is an older variant spelling of the common form לבנה, which covers several different nouns, which all come from the verb לבן (laben), meaning to be or become white: